PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 ## What if the batch file didn't work?

 Try WinPython instead (go back up to the Windows Installation section for details/links).
 The large multi-step screenshot is included below.
-Click the image below to zoom in.
+Click the image below to zoom in.<br/>
+Note: If you're trying to copy-paste into the heatmap, the spacing in the output text files may be wrong.
+You can either fix it, manually, by removing blank lines or just run G29 P5 V4 over USB on stock firmware.
 ![WinPython Instructions](https://raw.githubusercontent.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal/master/WinPythonInstructions.png)